amarburg/go-movieextractor/README.md

-# go-frameset
+# go-movieset

-A set of abstractions that sit on top of the [](movie-extractor) interface.
+A layered set of abstractions